Pure-Storage-Ansible/FlashArray-Collection/README.md

 - purefa_policy - manage FlashArray NFS, SMB and snapshot policies
 - purefa_proxy - manage the phonehome HTTPS proxy setting for the FlashArray
 - purefa_ra - manage the Remote Assist setting for the FlashArray
-- purefa_saml - Manage FlashArray SAML2 service and identity providers
+- purefa_saml - manage FlashArray SAML2 service and identity providers
+- purefa_sessions - get FlashArray sessions log
 - purefa_smis - manage SMI-S settings on the FlashArray
 - purefa_smtp - manage SMTP settings on the FlashArray
 - purefa_snap - manage local snapshots on the FlashArray